DikyVinus/core_policy/README.md

 ---

-Root vs Non-Root Behavior
+Privilege-Aware Behavior

+CorePolicy automatically detects available capabilities and selects the appropriate execution path.

 Capability	Root	Non-Root

-cpuset / cpuctl control	✔	✖
+cpuset / cpuctl control	Yes	No
-Kernel scheduler (SCHED_IDLE / RR)	✔	✖
-mlock()	✔	Limited
+Kernel scheduler control	Yes	No mlock()	Yes	Limited
-Android task profiles	✔	✔
+Android task profiles	Yes	Yes
-Foreground app detection	✔	✔
+Foreground app detection	Yes	Yes
-Background demotion	✔	✔
+Background demotion	Yes	Yes

-No manual configuration is required.
+No user configuration is required.
-Capability detection is automatic.

 ---

 Design Principles

-System-aligned behavior (no fighting Android)

-Graceful fallback instead of hard failure

-No shell execution in hot paths
+Alignment with Android’s scheduling and memory model

-No persistent or irreversible state changes
+No persistent or irreversible system changes

+No forced behavior when a capability is unavailable

-ABI-correct handling on 32-bit and 64-bit systems
+ABI-correct execution on 32-bit and 64-bit systems

+Minimal overhead and predictable behavior

-If a mechanism is unavailable, it is skipped — not forced.
+If a mechanism cannot be used safely, it is skipped rather than emulated.

 ---

 Intended Use

-CorePolicy is intended for users who want:
+CorePolicy is intended for users who require:

-Improved foreground responsiveness
+Consistent foreground performance

-Reduced background interference
+Controlled background behavior

-Predictable behavior across devices
+Compatibility across devices and Android versions

 Support for both rooted and non-rooted environments

-It is suitable for daily use and long-running sessions.
+The module is suitable for continuous operation.

 ---

 Updates

-CorePolicy supports update checking via update.json.
+CorePolicy supports optional update checks via update.json.
-Updates are optional and do not affect existing installations.
+Updates do not alter existing behavior unless explicitly installed.

 ---

 License

-See LICENSE for details.
+Refer to the LICENSE file for licensing terms.

----